Chemo or Radiation Hair Loss

 Radiation therapy is the use of high energy rays to target cancer cells and keep them from growing.
 Radiation therapy will affect all cells in close proximity to the targeted treatment area.
 If this area is the head or neck, hair loss is a possible side effect.

 It may take a few weeks or more for your hair to start growing back again.
 When it does, it may be a different texture or color from your hair before treatment.
 It may take some time for the cells that control pigment and/or texture to begin functioning again.
 The difference is usually temporary.
 In the meantime, you may choose to conceal your hair loss with a hat or scarf.
-Or you may opt to wear a wig.
+Or you may opt to wear a natural and custom made human wig.

 Because Nazy remembers how alone she felt while going through her own hair loss, it is her hope that her story can offer encouragement and strength to others going through cancer related hair loss.
 Out of this hope to help others not feel so alone came the founding of our monthly Hair Loss Support Group held at Newport Hair Loss Center.
 Nazy’s story of victory over breast cancer and hair loss will encourage you and give you hope.
 Please contact us for more information.

-NOTES: To give our clients the attention they deserve, our services are available by appointments only (Los Angeles & San Diego & Orange County)
+To give our clients the attention they deserve, our services are available by appointments only.
+We server cancer patients in Los Angeles, San Diego and Orange County.